In the beginning - a UFO over Ohio

 I suddenly became aware of the oddest thing.
 My shadow was moving, in fact all of the shadows were moving.
 The shadows of the open car door, the trees and my own were moving slowly from left to right, much like how I had seen a single swinging lightbulb changing the position of my shadow in our basement, except the light source causing the shadows was much brighter.

-I recalled watching how the shadows in the thickly wooded countryside shifted and twitched in response to a super bright source of light in coming from the direction our car was facing.
+I recalled watching how the shadows in the thickly wooded countryside shifted and twitched in response to a super bright source of light coming from the direction our car was facing.

 I turned and saw it.
 It was totally silent and from what I could see was hovering over the road maybe a quarter of a mile away and a 100 feet above.
 At first it looked like a solitary blue-white light almost too bright to look at.
 It moved as if in slow motion, slipping sideways and back in a fluid pendulum sway and glide that can only be described as precise.